witchstit/witchst.it/survival_guide.md

 If you follow the mapquest directions, through Bruno, it will bring you straight here...
 BUT if you continue on Hwy 23 to Kerrick it will reroute you and it will cut the time down on dirt roads.
 Via Bruno is about 7.5 miles on gravel, but via Kerrick is only about 2.5.

+It is recommended that you take the Kerrick route when there is snow/ice on the roads.
+The route via Bruno has a sharp turn that has caused people problems.

 - Look for the red Gate Headquarters Building (shed) at the entrance.
 - Consider carpooling in a 4x4 or all wheel drive vehicle.
-You will have to navigate several miles of dirt road that is not plowed as often as the highways are, and parking will be limited.
+You will have to navigate several miles of dirt road that is not plowed as often as the highways are.
 - See the [Event Details](https://witchst.it/event_details.html#gate) page for gate hours. **The gate will not be open Saturday and no entry accommodations will be made then.
 No re-entry will be allowed after you leave the event.**
-- When you arrive, find the person volunteering at the gate (a small red building at the parking entrance) they will help you check in, show you where you can park, and explain how to shuttle your gear to center camp.
+- When you arrive, find the person volunteering at the gate (a small red building at the access road turnoff) they will help you check in, show you where you can park, and explain how to shuttle your gear to center camp.
 - We will help you get your gear from the parking area to center camp.
 From there it is on you.
 Pack your gear in bins or bags and bring a plastic sled to help move your gear.

 ## DON'T DIE IN THE SNOW